Δ

 Predictive analytics in healthcare can be used for diagnosis, prognosis, treatment course design, clinical decision support, remote monitoring, adverse events reduction, care quality improvement, and care cost reduction.

-Some opportunities for predictive analytics include genetic-based predictive modeling, improvement of patient engagement, and staff management.
+Some opportunities provided by healthcare predictive analytics include genetic-based predictive modeling, improvement of patient engagement, and staff management.

 Schedule Meeting